Kim2091/helpful-scripts/Encode Videos/README.md

 # Video Processing Scripts

 This repository contains two complementary scripts for video processing: `encodeVideo.sh` and `extractFrames.sh`.
-These scripts work together to provide a comprehensive solution for creating multi-quality video datasets and extracting frames for analysis or machine learning tasks.
+These scripts work together to allow you to quickly prepare a dataset based on video encoders.

 **Features:**

 * Create multi-quality video datasets with `encodeVideo.sh`:
-  - Encode videos with varying quality segments using multiple codecs
+  - Encode videos with varying quality in segments using randomized quality values
-  - Support for various video codecs including h264, vp8, vp9, mpeg, mpeg2, svt-av1, and hevc
+  - Support for these codecs: h264, vp8, vp9, mpeg, mpeg2, svt-av1, and hevc
   - Customizable quality ranges for encoding
 * Extract frames from the generated videos using `extractFrames.sh`:
   - Extract frames from both high and low quality videos at specified intervals
   - Flexible frame extraction intervals
-* Organized output with detailed logging for both processes

 **Required Packages:**